 Applicability.
-Beginning January 1, 2018, or at a date certain thereafter as determined by the Clerk, all civil filings shall, and all post-complaint criminal and traffic filings may, when submitted by an attorney, be transmitted to the Court via the Court's web portal.
+Beginning January 1, 2018, or at a date certain thereafter as determined by the Clerk, all civil filings shall, and all criminal and traffic filings may, be transmitted to the Court via the Court's web portal.
 Pre-registration for web portal access is required and is available by contacting the Clerk of the Court.